Security-Onion-Solutions/securityonion-docs/stenographer.rst

 Analysis
 --------

-You can access full packet capture via Security Onion Console (SOC).
-Kibana and Hunt allow you to easily pivot to SOC for pcap.
+You can access full packet capture via :ref:`soc`. :ref:`kibana` and :ref:`hunt` allow you to easily pivot to SOC for pcap.

 More Information
 ----------------